Acetylene FAQs

 Download

 Acetylene gas is a hydrocarbon fuel gas chemically known as C2H2.
 It is distinct for producing a concentrated flame temperature exceeding 3,000°C when combined with oxygen.
-This unique thermal property makes it the most efficient option for heavy industrial tasks requiring rapid, localised heating and fast piercing times.
+This unique thermal property makes it one of the most efficient options for heavy industrial tasks requiring rapid, localised heating and fast piercing times.

 Coregas produces both industrial and instrument-grade acetylene gas in Australia, which we manufacture to the highest standards.